 Miller Creek, a perennial watercourse that drains to Puget Sound, has headwaters originating at Arbor, Burien, and Tub Lakes (see Figure 4).
-STIA contributes drainage to the creek through the Lake Reba Stormwater Management Facility (LRSF).
+SEATAC contributes drainage to the creek through the Lake Reba Stormwater Management Facility (LRSF).
 Walker Creek, a tributary to Miller Creek, begins in the wetlands west of the airport and combines with Miller Creek near the mouth at Puget Sound.
 The Miller Creek watershed encompasses an area of about 8.1 square miles (5,200 acres).
-The airport covers approximately 0.4 square miles (5 percent) of the Miller Creek watershed) of the currently permitted drainage areas on airport property drains through four stormwater outfalls included in this permit (Outfalls 006, 007, 008, and 011) that drain through the stormwater system to the LRSF, which in turn discharges to Miller Creek.
+The airport covers approximately 0.4 square miles (5 percent) of the Miller Creek watershed.
+Approximately 114 acres (less than 2.5 percent of the Miller Creek watershed) of the currently permitted drainage areas on airport property drains through four stormwater outfalls included in this permit (Outfalls 006, 007, 008, and 011) that drain through the stormwater system to the LRSF, which in turn discharges to Miller Creek.
+Parties discharging to LRSF should accept responsibility to ensure the LRSF's outfall discharging to Miller Creek complies with the water quality criteria by installing appropriate pollution prevention devices, and other BMPs/enhanced BMPs for source control.
 Miller Creek's watershed includes portions of Normandy Park, and the cities of SeaTac and Burien.
 Approximately 62 percent of the land use in the Miller Creek Basin is residential, 14 percent is commercial (non-airport), 5 percent is airport, and the remainder is open space (parks, cemeteries, or forest/wetlands).